buzzqw/TUS/OBSS/markdown-separati/en/22-cosmology.md

 In a world where deities are so capricious, fickle, and thirsty for devotees, it is in their interest to prove generous to those who can then spread their Traits.

 A favor asked of a Patron always has a price neither obvious nor predictable.
-The Narrator must carefully evaluate the character' \*\*s plea and judge if the request is pertinent to the Patron' \*\*s Traits, if positive roll 1d100 and get less than half the highest score of Trait in common with the Patron.
+The Game Master must carefully evaluate the character' \*\*s plea and judge if the request is pertinent to the Patron' \*\*s Traits, if positive roll 1d100 and get less than half the highest score of Trait in common with the Patron.
 Or decide independently according to the course of the adventure.

 ### List of Patrons